WWE United States Championship: Belt design

+After its reactivation in July 2003, the newly renamed WWE United States Championship was redesigned.
+This belt consisted of five plates.
+The center plate featured a heptagon with an enlarged U.S. flag along with the company's scratch logo located at the top of the main plate in white and black paint.
+Below the logo is a gold banner with the words “WORLD WRESTLING ENTERTAINMENT” etched inside.
+In the center of the main plate is a black banner with the words “UNITED STATES CHAMPION” etched in gold.
+On the bottom of the center plate, the name plate attaches to the main plate by two screws at the back.
+One of the side plates featured a light etching of an American bald eagle resting on top of a shield with the WWE logo painted white and red within the shield with an eagleholding a red and white striped banner as well as blue-painted square with a white star at the center is placed above the eagle The other side plate featured an portrait of an Statue of Liberty surrounded by four stars on each corner.
+In August 2014, the United States Championship belt, along with all other pre-existing championship belts in WWE at the time, received a minor update, replacing the long-standing scratch logo with WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.

-On the July 6, 2020 episode of Raw, after 17 years since the title's reactivation, MVP introduced a completely new belt design for the United States Championship.
-The belt now features only three plates.
+On the July 6, 2020, episode of Raw, 17 years after the title's reactivation, MVP introduced a completely new belt design for the United States Championship The belt now features only three plates.
 The center plate is an upside down heptagon.
 The top portion of the center plate features the WWE logo flanked by white stars on a gold background.
 Below this, "UNITED STATES" is written in red, with "CHAMPION" prominently written below that in blue; eight stars divide the two.
 Below the word champion is an eagle with its wings spread out across the plate, with the red and white stripes of the American flag beneath its wings.
-Coming in line with the majority of WWE's other championship belts, the belt features two side plates with a removable center section that can be customized with the champion's logos; the default side plates consist of the WWE logo over a globe.
+Coming in line with WWE's other championship belts, the belt features two side plates with a removable center section that can be customized with the champion's logos; the default side plates consist of a gold WWE logo over a silver globe.